vunik/mynotes/README.md

 # MyNotes:
-All my notes for whatever i learn first time. more comming soon :D
+All my notes for whatever i learn first time, more comming soon :D